 - Identify your most profitable markets.
 Far too many firms lack a clear definition of their targeted market.
 For example, don’t say that all of Orange County is your targeted market.
 You must be more precise.
 With over 100,000 businesses and 3.2 million people in Orange County alone, most firms cannot truly serve nor market to all of Orange County.
 Consider criteria such as industry, location, service needs, fee threshold, etc.

 - Establish realistic goals.
 Develop reasonable objectives for revenue growth, profitability, market share penetration, increased image, etc.

 - Implement your program professionally!
 Don’t make the mistake of choosing the right tool (e.g., seminars) but then employing it in a useless manner (i.e., cheap, low budget).
 Always maintain the same high quality in your marketing as you deliver in your service or product.
 Make sure that you have an adequate amount of human and financial resources to support achieving these objectives.

 With the increasing number of competitors in your market, it is more important than ever to have a plan of attack, i.e., a Strategic Marketing Plan.
-Now is a great time to plan for success in the New Year.
+Now is a great time to plan for success.